There’s only one constant in the world of technology — change.

 The IT industry has spent a lot of time and resources on improving data security over the last couple of years, but that doesn’t mean progress can stop.
 Data will continue to be a precious commodity going forward, and hackers will keep upping their game to beat current security standards.
 Ransomware is a popular tool for cybercriminals.
 According to Statista, there were 204 million ransomware attacks around the world in 2018.
-That’s why it’s essential to stay current with the latest security offerings.
+That’s why it’s essential to stay current with the latest security offers.

 2. AI as a Service

 Companies are looking for ways to use artificial intelligence (AI) to improve customer experience and business functions.
 One way to bring AI to the everyman is to combine it with the software as a service model.
-Google, Amazon, Microsoft and other major players already offer machine-learning solutions, so it’s not much of a stretch to expect that AI tasks will be provided on a subscription model soon.
+Google, Amazon, Microsoft, and other major players already offer machine-learning solutions, so it’s not much of a stretch to expect that AI tasks will be provided on a subscription model soon.